-Our currently commercially available urologic compounded formulation consists of a patented formulation of heparin and alkalinized lidocaine ("HLA"), to which we acquired development and commercialization rights in 2014.
+Our key current commercially-available urologic compounded formulation consists of a patented combination of heparin and alkalinized lidocaine ("HLA").
+We acquired non-exclusive development and commercialization rights for HLA in October 2014, which became exclusive in late April 2015.
 HLA is delivered directly to the bladder for the treatment of interstitial cystitis ("IC"), also known as painful bladder syndrome.
-Since the HLA formulation first became available as a compounded drug in 2011, there have been an estimated 140,000 HLA instillation procedures completed in the U.S. During the first quarter of 2015, we commercially launched our HLA compounded formulation and introduced Defeat IC, our national education campaign designed to increase awareness among medical practitioners about IC and our HLA treatment option.
+Since the HLA compounded formulation first became available as a compounded drug in 2011, there have been hundreds of thousands of HLA instillation procedures completed in the U.S. by physicians and their patients.
+During the first quarter of 2015, we launched Defeat ICTM, our national education campaign designed to help increase awareness among medical practitioners and patients about IC and our HLA treatment option.

-Our other commercially available urologic compounded formulation consists of lyophilized Tri-Mix (phentolamine papaverine and prostaglandin) formulations for the treatment of erectile dysfunction (ED).
-Our Tri-Mix compounded formulations are dispensed in single-dose vials that can be conveniently transported and stored prior to reconstitution and self-administration.
-According to the American Urological Association, intracavernous vasoactive injections are considered the most effective treatment for erectile dysfunction.
+Our other commercially-available urologic compounded formulations consist of lyophilized Tri-Mix-L (phentolamine papaverine and prostaglandin) formulations for the treatment of erectile function (ED).
+Tri-Mix-L compounded formulations are provided in a sterile powder and dispensed in single-dose vials that can be conveniently transported and stored up to six months prior to reconstitution, and once reconstituted, should be used within 30 days.
+According to American Urological Association, intracavernous vasoactive injections are considered the most effective non-surgical treatment for ED.
+We are also developing and validating a proprietary injectable formulation that may also be used to treat ED.

-We have also acquired intellectual property related to an injectable compounded formulation comprised of pentoxifylline for the treatment of certain fibrotic conditions, including Peyronie's Disease ("PD").
-A researcher-initiated study using our patent-pending pentoxifylline compounded formulation for the treatment of PD was initiated in 2014, and we may commercially launch this compounded formulation following the completion of the research and release of its results, which is expected in 2015.
+In 2013, we acquired intellectual property related to an injectable compounded formulation comprised of pentoxifylline for the treatment of certain fibrotic conditions, including Peyronie's Disease ("PD").
+A researcher-initiated study using our patent-pending pentoxifylline compounded formulation for the treatment of PD was initiated in 2014, we may commercially launch this compounded formulation following the completion of the research and release of its results, which is expected in 2015.